wenhao-yap/Java-Notes/OCAJP/04_selectedClasses.md

 #### 2. Array allocation

+- Allocate memory for the elements of an array
 - Size must be integer.
 - Size **can't expand or reduce** once allocated by keyword **new**.
   i.e. array element can set null but cannot be removed